kannanjayachandran/Full-Stack-Development/05 React Js/Readme.md

 }
 ```

 - While `Refs` are this specific functionality within react; we can really think of them as just a syntactic sugar around this idea of passing in an object to State and never calling the setter function.
-This primary purpose this is that the value is going to persist accross renders; but changing the value is never going to cause a re-render.
-One of the general usecse of `Refs`
+This primary purpose this is that the value is going to persist across renders; but changing the value is never going to cause a re-render.
+One of the general use case of `Refs`

 - We can use a `forwardRef` to pass a ref to a child component.
 This is useful when we need to access a child component directly.